codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 -----------------

 .. important:: Traditional Rules exist only for backward compatibility.
 Do not
     use them in new projects.
-Even if you are already using, we recommend that you switch to Strict Rules.
+Even if you are already using them, we recommend switching to Strict Rules.

 .. warning:: When validating data that contains non-string values, such as JSON data, it is recommended to use **Strict Rules**.